cwolfe1080/bramble/README.md

 # Bramble Word Processor

 A lightweight, distraction-free word processor for writerdecks.
-Runs in CLI and written in python.
+Bramble runs in CLI (the terminal) and was written in python and python curses, a package that comes pre-installed with most python installations.

 ## Features
  - Word Wrapping